TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 d.CODE AS Glycan
 ```

-15. I'm interested in finding relationships betwen human phenotypes and gene pathways/genesets.
+Question 2: I'm interested in finding relationships betwen human phenotypes and gene pathways/genesets.
 Which human phenotypes are associated with MSigDB genesets/pathways, using gene-tissue expression information in GTEx?

 Find all pathways in MSigDB linked to genes expressed in GTEx tissues that are known to be linked to human phenotypes.